olatundesleek/cbt-backend/README.md

 ## 4. Get Student Course Results (Student)

-Retrieve aggregated and detailed results for a student across their courses.
+Retrieve aggregated and detailed results for a student across their courses with pagination and sorting support.

 **Endpoint:** `GET /api/results/student/courses`